 - Arc shall refer to a physical phenomenon created when the electrical current between two electrodes is discharged through normally non-conducting material, such as air.
 In the event of an arc, air, which normally insulates electricity becomes conductive due to smoke, for example.

 - Nuclear facility

-- Nuclear facility shall refer to facilities used for the generation of nuclear energy, including research reactors, facilities implementing the large-scale final disposal of nuclear waste, and facilities used for the large-scale production, generation, use, processing or storage of nuclear material or nuclear waste.
-However, nuclear facility shall not refer to: a) mines or milling facilities intended for the production of uranium or thorium, or premises and locations with their areas where nuclear waste from such facilities is stored or located for final disposal; or b) premises finally closed and where nuclear waste has been placed in a manner approved as permanent by the Radiation and Nuclear Safety Authority.
-(Nuclear Energy Act 990/1987, Section 3)
+- Nuclear facility shall refer to the facilities used for the generation of nuclear energy, including research reactors, facilities for the large-scale disposal of nuclear waste, and facilities for the large-scale production, use, processing or storage of nuclear material and nuclear waste.
+However, nuclear facility shall not refer to:

 - Nuclear power plant